Welcome to my portfolio website...

-My latest book The Last Drop: Solving the World’s Water Crisis, published by Picador, is out now and available to order.
-My first book Clearing the Air: the Beginning and the End of Air Pollution, published by Bloomsbury's Sigma Science, was shortlisted for the Royal Society's Science Book Prize 2019.
+My latest book The Last Drop: Solving the World’s Water Crisis, published by Picador, is out now.
+My first book Clearing the Air: the Beginning and the End of Air Pollution (Bloomsbury) was shortlisted for the Royal Society's Science Book Prize 2019.

-Check out the tabs (top left) to browse by subject - and get in touch via my contact page or the buttons in the top right.
-My publications include: The Financial Times, BBC, The Guardian, The Observer, The Sunday Times, New Scientist.
+Check out the tabs (top left) to browse - and get in touch via my contact page or socials.
+My publications include: The Financial Times, BBC, The Guardian, The Observer, The Sunday Times, and medium.com.

 Book review: The Last Drop: Solving the World’s Water Crisis by Tim Smedley — how Britain’s taps could run dry